HEBER VALLEY CAMP RULES

 - Long pants, modest shirts and closed-toed shoes are required at all reserved

-that swimming suits are not allowed at the waterfront.
+that swimming suits are not allowed at the lake.

 - All campers must observe LDS standards of conduct and speech.